Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

   }
   ```

+### Parameter: `hostPoolName`

+Required if host pool registiration extension is used.
+Name of the host pool.

+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `licenseType`

 Specifies that the image or disk that is being used was licensed on-premises.
 This element is only used for images that contain the Windows Server operating system.